truenas/documentation/content/en/hub/additional-topics/legacy/tc-legacy-docs/release-notes/tc-1.2.2.md

 To update to this release:

-+ Docker: Re-run “docker pull ixsystems/truecommand” to fetch the latest version of the container, then restart the container.
++ Docker: Re-run `docker pull ixsystems/truecommand` to fetch the latest version of the container, then restart the container.
 + VM image: Reboot the VM.
 During boot, the VM will check for updates and pull the latest version.

 Tickets can be viewed at https://jira.ixsystems.com/projects/TC/issues/